Roma Earless Dragon: Profile and Information

 Share with your friends 🥹!

-Roma earless dragon (Tympanocryptis wilsoni) is a small to medium-sized species of Tympanocryptis that has a well-developed ventral and lateral body patterning, made up of numerous brown-black speckling.
+Roma earless dragon (Tympanocryptis wilsoni) is a small to medium-sized species of Tympanocryptis that has a well-developed ventral and lateral body patterning and is made up of numerous brown-black speckling.

 Heavy brown-black specklings are lining the sides of the lizard, but there is an absence of a white lateral stripe.